For WHM version 11.28 and later

 MariaDB limits the database username to 47 characters.
 The system includes the database prefix (all of the cPanel account's username and an underscore character) in the character count for the username.

-Generally, you must separate the databases for your webmail applications, to avoid shared database passwords between cPanel accounts.
+Generally, you must separate the databases for your webmail applications, in order to avoid shared database passwords between cPanel accounts.

 - If the webmail application offers the ability to use SQLite, we recommend that you use this and store the database within the user's

-- If there is no SQLite support, you must create a MySQL® user and database for each user in question, and store its data locally.
+- If there is no SQLite support, you must create a MySQL® user and database for each webmail user, and store its data locally.

 - To automate this action after account creation, use the postwwwacct hook.